 - Airway problems may arise from laryngeal edema and inhalation exposure.
-Treat with 100% oxygen initially. - ▶ Respiratory distress may require cricothyroidotomy if endotracheal intubation is contraindicated by excessive swelling - ▶ Intravenous lines should be established immediately in all cases where there is evidence of circulatory compromise. - Strong acids produce a coagulation necrosis characterised by formation of a coagulum (eschar) as a result of the dessicating action of the acid on proteins in specific tissues. - INGESTION: - Immediate dilution (milk or water) within 30 minutes post ingestion is recommended. - DO NOT attempt to neutralise the acid since exothermic reaction may extend the corrosive injury. - Be careful to avoid further vomit since re-exposure of the mucosa to the acid is harmful.
+Treat with 100% oxygen initially. - ▶ Respiratory distress may require cricothyroidotomy if endotracheal intubation is contraindicated by excessive swelling - ▶ Intravenous lines should be established immediately in all cases where there is evidence of circulatory compromise. - Strong acids produce a coagulation necrosis characterised by formation of a coagulum (eschar) as a result of the dessicating action of the acid on proteins in specific tissues.

+- Immediate dilution (milk or water) within 30 minutes post ingestion is recommended.
+DO NOT attempt to postralize the poid gives purchased in a standard in a s - DO NOT attempt to neutralise the acid since exothermic reaction may extend the corrosive injury. - Be careful to avoid further vomit since re-exposure of the mucosa to the acid is harmful.
 Limit fluids to one or two glasses in an adult. - Charcoal has no place in acid management. - Some authors suggest the use of lavage within 1 hour of ingestion.